 The property has an itsy bitsy problem though, it might be alive, and trying to kill you, and ruin your career!
 See if you can unlock the mystery of why The House on Usher was abandoned by solving hidden object, word and adventure puzzles and finally hear the ‘ka-ching’ of sold!

-To play the game follow the link on the project page to one of the game store to sample or purchase the project.
-Big Fish Fish provides a forum for the game and you can read reviews.
+To play the game follow the link on the project page to one of the game stores.
+There's a free trial, then an In-App purchase.
+Big Fish Games provides a forum and you can read and enter reviews.

 The project page also has a link to a 'walk through' document that contains instructions and step-by-step play for for those who like to cheat.